Quantum reverse hypercontractivity: its tensorization and application to strong converses: Introduction

 Hypercontractivity inequalities can also be studied for $ p, q<1$.
 Although $\|\cdot\|_p$ for $p<1$ is not a norm, it satisfies the \emph{reverse Minkowski inequality} from which one can show that $\|T_tf\|_p\geq \|f\|_p$ when $p<1$.
 Thus it is natural to consider inequalities of the form~\eqref{eq:T-HC1} for $ p, q<1$ in the reverse direction.
 Such inequalities are called \emph{reverse hypercontractivity inequalities}.
 The theory of log-Sobolev inequalities for the range of $q<1$ is developed similarly and can be used for proving reverse hypercontractivity inequalities as well~\cite{MOS12}.

 \paragraph{Quantum hypercontractivity inequalities:} The theory of hypercontractivity and log-Sobolev inequalities in the quantum (non-commutative) case has been developed by Olkiewicz and Zegarlinski~\cite{OZ99}.
-Here the semigroup of stochastic maps is replaced by a semigroup of quantum superoperators representing the time evolution of an open quantum system under the Markovian approximation in the Heisenberg picture.
+Here the semigroup of stochastic maps is replaced by a semigroup of quantum superoperators (QMS) representing the time evolution of an open quantum system under the Markovian approximation in the Heisenberg picture.
 Kastoryano and Temme in~\cite{KT13} used log-Sobolev inequalities to estimate the mixing time of quantum Markov semigroups.
 The study of quantum reverse hypercontractivity was initiated in~\cite{CMT15}, where following~\cite{MOS12} some applications were discussed.
 For other applications of hypercontractivity inequalities in quantum information theory see~\cite{M12, DB14, MSFW}.
-See also~\cite{BK16} for the theory of hypercontractivity and log-Sobolev inequalities for completely bounded norms.

 Due to the non-commutative features of quantum physics, hypercontractivity and log-Sobolev inequalities in the quantum case are much more complicated.
 Therefore, despite the apparent analogy with the classical (i.e.~commutative) case, several complications arise.
-In particular, one of the main drawbacks of the theory in the non-commutative case is the lack of a general quantum Stroock-Varopoulos inequality.
-That is, in the quantum case, one cannot derive hypercontractivity inequalities solely from a $2$-log-Sobolev one.
-Weaker versions of the quantum Stroock-Varopoulos inequality, called \emph{regularity} and \emph{strong regularity} properties, were considered in the literature and proved for certain examples~\cite{OZ99, KT13}.
+In particular, one of the main drawbacks of the theory in the non-commutative case is the lack of a general quantum Stroock-Varopoulos inequality. {As mentioned above, such an inequality would allow one to derive hypercontractivity inequalities solely from a $2$-log-Sobolev inequality.} {Special cases of the quantum Stroock-Varopoulos inequality}, called \emph{regularity} and \emph{strong regularity} properties, were considered in the literature and proved for certain examples~\cite{OZ99, KT13}.
 The most general result in this direction is a proof of the strong regularity property for a wide class of quantum Markov semigroups obtained in~\cite{BarEID17}.